 The Theological Commons, residing at the Princeton Theological Seminary, features tens of thousands of books freely available in digital format.
 The vast majority of these titles date from the 1801 to the present; almost 40,000 are in English.
 Searching can be done by author, title, date, language, and full text; if you go to the Internet Archive version of this collection, you can search by subject.
 When we were earnest gaduate students, our doctoral work (alas, never completed) centered on the Waldensian faith, a pre-Reformation dissident group whose descendants still practice both here and in Europe.
 (For those interested, here are some brief treatments from encyclopedia.com as well as a short monograph written in 1880 but still referenced – Waldo and the Waldensians before the Reformation by Emilio Comba or its longer companion from 1889 – The History of the Waldenses of Italy) Using the Theological Commons and searching under “Waldensians,” and its variants ”Waldenses” and “Vaudois,” we were able to call up works that 35 years ago were very difficult to find, let alone read.
 A great place to research the history of religions using contemporary sources.
 (For those further intrigued by the Waldensians, please peruse these volumes of the Bollettino della societa di studi valdesi.
 Again, if we only had had access to these digital versions back in the day!)

-This six-volume work, taking over 20 years to publish, covers the gamut of this years long conflict.
+This six-volume work, taking over 20 years to publish, covers the gamut of this centuries-long conflict.
 The articles are written by experts and provide in-depth information from architecture to the Albigensian Crusade.
 Browsing by volume is available as is a full text search; each volume is also accompanied by a gazetteer.
 Volume six concludes with a very lengthy bibliography on the Crusades.
 A comprehensive and invaluable work on this subject.
 (We have it in paper at home.)
 Excerpted translations of primary sources are here at the Medieval Sourcebook.
 Some other translations include: Crusades, A Documentary History; The First Crusade; The Accounts of Eye-Witnessess and Other Participants; Crusade of Richard I, 1189-92.
 Extracts….; Memoirs of the crusades, by Villehardouin & De Joinville; The Fourth Crusade (selected translations); Letters of the Crusaders; and The ecclesiastical history of England and Normandy.
 The History Channel had a two-part presentation on the Crusades; here they are: Part 1 and Part 2.
 A brief overview of the Crusades is at infoplease.
 Maps, timelines, online lectures and course material are available from Professor Knox of Boise State (well done, sir!).

 The Medical Heritage Library is a collaborative project involving major medical libraries with the goal of digitizing rare medical texts.
 As of this writing, almost 30,000 items from the 17th to 20th centuries are available for perusal.
 Searching is by author, title, or subject.
 Examples include a 1567 Latin version of Raymund Lull’s treatise on alchemy and handbooks of popular medicine.
 There are many entries on nursing as well.